 A cheese board should have a good variety of everything – fruits, veggies, dippers, crackers, cheeses, meats, etc. The reason is simple: It’s easier to please all your guests.

 It’s also good to remember to ask your guests beforehand if they have any special diets or allergies so you can plan ahead and avoid certain foods (or serve them separately, if needed).

 What are the best cheeses for cheese board?

-Now that being said, cheese board is a great way to taste new types of cheese.
+Now that being said, a cheese board is a great way to taste new types of cheese.
 You can start with the kinds you like and add one new type to the selection.
-If you see that your guest like the new flavor, then it’s a keeper.
-If not, try other one next time.
+If you see that your guest likes the new flavor, then it’s a keeper.
+If not, try another one next time.

 What meats go on a cheese board?

 Again, anything you like, or you want to try.
 Salami, prosciutto, ham, mortadella, dry cured chorizo … I used ham and 2 types of salami to make this winter cheese board.

 How to assemble a cheese board

 - The random approach is the easiest one!
 Start with placing small bowls of dips or pate onto a designated tray, platter or anything you will be using to hold the snacks.
 Then fill the gaps with: cheese, meats, nuts, fruits, veggies, crackers, etc.